 Summer School on Smart Tutoring Software using CTAT

-Monday, August 07 to Friday, August 11, 2023
+Monday, August 05 to Friday, August 09, 2024

 A one-week workshop on how to build your own intelligent tutors

 ITS are associated with the field of ‹AI in Education›.
 A popular kind of tutors are Cognitive Tutors.
 These tutors are based on a cognitive model that reproduces the mental processes involved in solving a task.
 A cognitive model does justice to the fact that students can successfully solve one and the same task in different ways.
-They are thus very useful for many students, including low-performing students, who are known to have difficulties in adapting different ways of solving problems.
+They are thus very useful for many students, including low-performing students, who are known to have difficulties in adapting to different ways of solving problems.

 In this Summer School, you will learn concepts of ITS and you will learn to build them.
 You will develop a prototype of a computer-based intelligent tutor.
 To do this, you will use the CTAT (Cognitive Tutor Authoring Tool) developed by researchers at Carnegie Mellon University (CMU).
-CTAT was developed for non-programmers, so you can use the tool without programming experience (Example-Tracing Tutors).

-During the Summer School you will work on your own project in your area of interest.
+During the Summer School, you will work on your own project in your area of interest.
 CTAT tutors usually focus on solving multi-step problems, such as those often found in mathematics, physics, or chemistry, but they are also used in language learning.
 Over the course of the week, you will first conduct a cognitive task analysis to understand the types of problems for which your tutor may be used and to understand students’ processes for solving them.
 Subsequently, you will use CTAT to implement an intelligent tutor.
 By the end of the week, you will have a running prototype of your tutor.
+During the Summer School, you will be mentored by experts from CMU (who developed CTAT) and PHZH.
+The Summer School will primarily take place in a stunning setting at Schloss Au on the Au peninsula in Lake Zurich.

 Registration and more information:

-- Summer School participant numbers are limited
+• Summer School participant numbers are limited

 Date:

-Monday, August 07 to Friday, August 11, 2023
+Monday, August 05 to Friday, August 09, 2023

 Times and venues: